OpenMetroMaps/gtfs4j/README.md

     gtfs4j-cli show-routes --input /tmp/gtfs/test.zip

+Use the `show-stops` task to display information about stops:

+    gtfs4j-cli show-stops --input /tmp/gtfs/test.zip

+Use the `show-stations` task to display information about parent stations:

+    gtfs4j-cli show-stations --input /tmp/gtfs/test.zip

 Use the `filter-routes` task to extract a subset from an existing data file that will contain all data belonging to some selected routes.
 Routes can be matched using regular expressions on their names and on